saraedum/cppyy-dev/README.md

 ### Build Process

 Everything is driven by a complicated `setup.py`.
-Essentially, `cmake` builds LLVM and Cling, installs it, and then also installs the utilities in `python/`.
+Essentially, `cmake` builds LLVM and Cling, installs it into site-packages/cppyy_backend/, and then also installs the utilities in `python/`.

 ## cppyy-backend